Solid ink: History

 After Xerox acquired the Tektronix Color Printing and Imaging Division in 2000, the solid ink technology became part of the Xerox line of office printing and imaging products.
 Early offerings focused on the graphic arts industry.
 However, to forestall a legal battle with Dataproducts Corporation, Tektronix ended up paying royalties to Dataproducts for the use of the technology due to the latter holding patents, purchased from Exxon, on aspects of solid-ink printing.
 See the reference to the Exxon employees hired by RH Research.

 Robert Howard Research introduced the completely different solid ink in 1985 with the HT-1 printer, later named Pixelmaster that shipped in 1986 from Howtek, Inc, Hudson, NH.
 The Howtek solid ink (called thermoplastic) was molded in 4 different color shapes to fit into the Pixelmaster and later in the Braillemaster printers.
 This plastic solid ink and the Howtek style single nozzle inkjet were eventually incorporated into two 3D printing products manufactured by Ballistic Particle Manufacturing (BPM) and Sanders Prototype, Inc (SDI) in late 1993.
-The Howtek inkjet invention, an improved Steve Zoltan style Alpha Jet (originally was glass but Howtek molded nozzles with Tefzeltubular nozzle inkjet operated at 125°C was first developed in 1985 at Howtek and is still in use today in Solidscape 3D printers.
-These inks, inkjets and printers can be seen at the 3Dinkjetmuseum at Layer Grown Model Technology in New Hampshire today.
+The Howtek inkjet invention, an improved Steve Zoltan style Alpha Jet (originally was glass but Howtek molded nozzles with Tefzeltubular nozzle inkjet operated at 125°C was first developed in 1985 at Howtek and is still in use in Solidscape 3D printers.
+These inks, inkjets and printers can be seen at the 3Dinkjetmuseum at Layer Grown Model Technology in New Hampshire.

 Five previous Exxon employees (Hock, Lutz, Peer and McMahons) who had worked with Exxon inkjet technologies (Exxon sold its patents to Dataproducts in 1984) were hired by RH Research starting in 1983 to develop inkjets and the state of the art printer.
 In 1985-1966 the Dataproducts patent litigation slowed the development of the printer over solid ink shapes but not over the solid ink formulation.
 Delays from the litigation and Yen exchange rate changes increased the cost of the Pixelmaster printer and sales dropped of by the late 1980s.
 At this time, Howtek also expanded into scanner technology to improve imagery for the color printers and also learned of negative image printing, transparency printing, Braille printing and printing digital information on rigid paper printing plates for the newspaper industry.
 This led to the founding of a new company, Presstek, Inc., in 1986.

 Around the first half of 2016, Xerox discontinued selling solid ink printers.